 Autism has only increased in recent years, making it a popular topic of concern among parents seeking.
 For a child on the autism spectrum, the bright lights and strange noises while sitting in the dentist’s chair can prove to be too much sensory stimulation.

-To prevent children with autism from experiencing anxiety or trying to bolt from the dentist’s office in the middle of dental treatment, you may be interested in consulting with your pediatric dentist about general anesthesia or other more mild forms of pediatric sedation.
+To prevent children with autism from experiencing anxiety or trying to bolt from the dentist’s office in the middle of dental treatment, you may be interested in consulting with our pediatric dentists about general anesthesia or other more mild forms of pediatric sedation.